Three common problems that restaurants and hotels can prevent with an outdoor canopy

 Not being able to use your outdoor space in the winter and not having enough space aren’t the only two problems an outdoor canopy can help you with.
 Installing an outdoor canopy can actually help you overcome that age-old quandary of how to maximise your sales, irrespective of what the weather’s doing.

 So, while you may be used to seeing your sales rise during the summer months when people are more inclined to get out and about (even more so if the weather is nice), then drop off as soon as the weather starts to change, installing an outdoor canopy can make all the difference.
 Why?
-Because you’re still able to use your outdoor space in the winter which, if you were to install one of our new Cantabria canopies, means you could create up to 184 additional covers and an additional weekly revenue of more than £7,000.**
+Because you’re still able to use your outdoor space in the winter which, if you were to install one of our new Cantabria canopies, means you could create up more room for customers.

-Furthermore, those figures are based on dining figures alone.
-Outdoor canopies are multi use venues, which means you don’t have to limit yourself to just using them to create additional dining space, they’re also ideal for private parties and functions too.
+Furthermore, outdoor canopies are multi use venues, which means you don’t have to limit yourself to just using them to create additional dining space, they’re also ideal for private parties and functions too.

 So there you have it.
 Just three common problems that can be solved within the hospitality sector with an outdoor canopy.
 Got any questions or want to discuss your canopy requirements with us?
 Call us on 01254 777002 or email us at email@example.com.